NicolasW1/FastOPInterpolation.jl/README.md

 A complete working example can be found [the example folder](examples/).

+For a given set of orthogonal polynomials (with their recurrence relation) it is easy to extend the code to other geometries.
+Please do not hesitate to get in contact with us (via mail or github issue) to request further geometries or features.
+You are of course also always invited to implement it yourself and create a pull request.

+Current limitations include:
+ - no shared-memory parallelization (due to buffers)
+ - autodiff (same reason as shared-memory parallelization)
+ - only scalar functions (matching type of coordinates and return type of the function to be interpolated)

-Unfortunatley, this package is currently not compatible with shared-memory parallelization or autodiff due to the extensive usage of buffers to maximize performance for repeated evaluations.
-We are aware of the issue and currently working on a solution.
+All three limitations are partially related to the heavy use internal buffers to maximize performance for repeated evaluations.
+We are working on a simulation to circument these limitations.

 The package was developed by Nicolas Wink and Eduardo Grossi.
 If you should use it in your scientific work please cite this repository (there is a button on the GitHub page).